Key events in Myanmar, long under military rule

 — Jan.
 29, 2021: Myanmar’s election commission rejects the military’s allegations of fraud in the elections, finding no evidence to support the claims.

 — Feb.
-1, 2021: Myanmar military takes control of the country for one year, citing the government’s failure to act against its claims of voter fraud and refusal to postpone the November elections because of the coronavirus crisis.
+1, 2021: Myanmar military takes control of the country under a one-year state of emergency, citing the government’s failure to act on its fraud claims.
 Her party says Suu Kyi is again placed under house arrest.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.